-This hard look, will most likely reveal people who are no longer in your life and may actually trigger negative feelings.
+This step will most likely reveal people who are no longer in your life and may actually trigger negative feelings.

 Again, this process takes time.
 It can be emotionally draining with all sorts of memories popping up.

-As the sorting occurs, you may want to store the photos you are done with in the photo boxes, labeled with index cards.
+As the sorting occurs, store the photos you are finished with in the photo boxes, labeled with index cards.